ABOG Electronic Reserve

 ChemIDplus is a free, web-based search system that provides access to structure and nomenclature authority files used for the identification of chemical substances cited in National Library of Medicine (NLM) databases, including the TOXNET® system.
 ChemIDplus also provides structure searching.
 The database contains over 379,000 chemical records and is searchable by Name, Synonym, CAS Registry Number, Molecular Formula, Classification Code, Locator Code, and Structure.

-CINAHL: the Comprehensive Index to Nursing and Allied Health Literature.
+The Comprehensive Index to Nursing and Allied Health Literature.
 The premier database for Nursing and Allied Health.
 See the Nursing Research Guide for more nursing resources.
 See Mobile Devices Research Guide for Mobile access.

 The Office of Dietary Supplements, part of the National Institutes of Health has a website focused on dietary supplements.
 This resource includes links to the Dietary Supplement Label Database, which is being developed to included label information for all dietary supplements sold in the US.
 The site also links to the Dietary Supplement Ingredient Database, which provides estimated levels of ingredients in dietary supplements sold in the US.
 The site also features Dietary Supplement Fact Sheets, to provide a current overview of individual vitamins, minerals and other dietary supplements.
 The fact sheets are available in consumer and health professional versions; the consumer level versions are also available in Spanish.